chenquan-cq/chenquan-cq.github.io/_pages/about.md

 Review Service
 ======
-- Association for the Advancement of Artificial Intelligence (AAAI) 2025/2026, PC Member.
+- Association for the Advancement of Artificial Intelligence (AAAI) 2026, PC Member.
+- Association for the Advancement of Artificial Intelligence (AAAI) 2025, Reviewer
 - International Conference on Computer Vision (ICCV), 2025, Reviewer
 - Computer Vision and Pattern Recognition (CVPR), 2025, Reviewer
 - ACM international conference on Multimedia (ACM MM), 2025, Reviewer